 The center, located in Chesapeake, Virginia, employed approximately 360 full-time federal employees and 180 contractors who provided a range of accounting transactional processing and financial statement preparation services for the Department of Homeland Security (DHS), Coast Guard and Transportation Security Administration (TSA).
 Beginning in October 2006, the center commenced full accounting services for the Domestic Nuclear Detection Office.
 It also operated and maintained the financial system and associated data bases for some components of DHS.
 The center processed approximately 2.5 million transactions annually.

 Overcoming Process Complexity

 An area of particular concern for the local senior leadership was the accounts payable process supporting TSA.
 It wanted this process to be world class and become the standard process for all their accounts payable services.
 The finance center leadership was convinced the process used the correct basic financial system tools and architecture for long-term sustainability, but the complexity of this process had grown since its inception of just two short years before.
-This complexity (Figure 1) over stressed people, processes and systems with re-work loops, delays, errors, penalties, duplicate payments and more.
+This complexity (Figure 1) over-stressed people, processes and systems with re-work loops, delays, errors, penalties, duplicate payments and more.
 The center was in a bind, and bringing in additional resources was not an acceptable option.

-But the center’s senior leadership had a strategy for success: Bring in an experienced Lean Six Sigma consultant with a finance background to lead the project team, break through the complexity, and design a Lean, effective and scaleable process.
+But the center’s senior leadership had a strategy for success: Bring in an experienced Lean Six Sigma consultant with a finance background to lead the project team, break through the complexity, and design a Lean, effective and scalable process.

 Project Starts with a Value Stream Map